 What it Means to Trust the Process

-You may have heard the wise advice, ‘trust the process.’
-If you haven’t, it’s a phrase often used in therapy, and it’s a helpful way to remind therapists and their clients to check in on their expectations for healing and not let what they think should happen to get in the way of the process that is happening.
+You may have heard the wise advice to "trust the process."
+If you haven't, it's a phrase often used in therapy that serves as a reminder for both therapists and clients to check their expectations for healing.
+It's important not to let preconceived ideas about what should happen interfere with the process that is actually unfolding.

-Instead of going on an endless search for what is wrong with us, healing can mean shifting the focus to what is right with us.
-It can mean learning how to hold both sides of ourselves and others.
-You won’t ever be perfect, but no one is, as there isn’t even one view of perfection.
-Perhaps it’s not so much about making right what is wrong but about learning to feel wrong without acting as if it’s true.
+Rather than endlessly searching for what is wrong with us, healing can involve shifting our focus to what is right with us.
+This may include learning to accept both sides of ourselves and others.
+Perfection is an illusion; no one is perfect, and there is no single definition of perfection.
+Perhaps healing is less about correcting what is wrong and more about learning to acknowledge feelings of wrongness without letting them dictate our actions.

-I invite you to consider what you have expected or thought healing ‘should’ look like.
+I encourage you to reflect on what you have thought healing "should" look like.

-According to whom does your healing need to look that way?
+According to whom does your healing need to fit this expectation?

-Is it healing if it reinforces the beliefs that are hurting and holding you back?
+Is it truly healing if it simply reinforces the beliefs that are holding you back and causing you pain?

-How can you know what healing means for you and you alone?
+How can you discover what healing means for you, personally?

 Previous